nelsonjchen/op-replay-clipper/README.md

 ## Samples

-Demonstration of speed or longitudinal behavior of openpilot with model-based longitudinal is nearly impossible or hard without this clipper.
+Demonstration of speed or longitudinal behavior of openpilot with model-based longitudinal is nearly impossible or hard without this clipper:

 https://user-images.githubusercontent.com/5363/202886008-82cfbf02-d19a-4482-ab7a-59f96c802dd1.mp4